henil0604/blog.henil.xyz/posts/winpocalypse.md

 ---

-So, let's not windows for critical infrastructure, unless we want to turn the apocalypse into a feature.
+So, let's not use windows for critical infrastructure, unless we want to turn the apocalypse into a feature.